 This website will introduce you to some of the activities I am involved in as a writer and translator.
 I have been working in theatre since 1968 when I left Drama Centre London,

 where I trained as an actor.
 Before that I read French and Italian at the University of Wales, during which time I spent a year as a teacher in St.Etienne in the Massif Central, where I wrote a BA thesis on "Jacques Copeau, Jean Daste et La Comedie de St.Etienne".
 I moved to Berlin from London in 1981 after my play Stronger than Superman

 had opened at the GRIPS theatre.

 I now live in the state of North Rhine-Westphalia, on which I have written three travel guides, "The Wupper Valley", "Dusseldorf, Aachen and the Lower Rhine"

 and Tour the Ruhr

 .
 My other activities include a one-man cabaret show in German on the area, talks, lectures, theatre criticism and workshops, and in 2010 I curated an exhibition of major living European poets for the RUHR.2010 cultural capital of Europe celebrations, entitled "Europe...a poem"

 .
-A German/English book has now been published by Klartext Verlag
+A German/English book was published by Klartext Verlag

-to accompany the exhibition.
-It gives facsimiles of the original handwritten poems, German and English translations of all the poems, along with essays, photos and biographical details.
+to accompany the exhibition which will be revived in Castrop-Rauxel later this year as part of the town's anniversary celebrations.
+The book gives facsimiles of the original handwritten poems, German and English translations of all the poems, along with essays, photos and biographical details.
 It's also available from Amazon.

-I have just completed a full-length six-hander comedy for adults about the end of the world as we know it, entitled "The Day God went on Facebook"
+I have just completed a full-length five-hander comedy about total surveillance and the end of the world as we know it, entitled "The Day God went on Facebook"